-The local economy continues to show continuing low unemployment levels and another year of continued development.
-Accordingly, the District's financial forecast for 2017-18 and beyond includes continued modest increases in the growth rate of assessed value (the key measure for property tax revenue) of 4.21% and the annexation of the former District 2 area is expected to add almost \$1.9 billion dollars of assessed value.
-Because of the geographic diversity of the District, the District's property taxes have continued to grow due even through the recent economic downturn.
+The local economy continues to show continuing low-unemployment levels and another year of continued development.
+Accordingly, the District's financial forecast for 2018-19 and beyond includes continued modest increases in the growth rate of assessed value (the key measure for property tax revenue) of 4.68% and the annexation of the City of Newberg and Newberg Rural territory is expected to add over \$2.9 billion of assessed value within Yamhill County.
+Because of the geographic diversity of the District, the District's property taxes have continued to grow.
 As the local economy continues to show strong growth and development, assessed value is growing due to new development and construction and allowed growth of 3% on existing property.
 Past voter initiatives delinked the assessed value (AV) from the real market value (RMV) of property, and now assessed value is generally significantly lower than RMV.

-Total assessed valuation of the District among all three counties we levy taxes in grew 4.16% in 2016-17 on AV that our permanent tax rate is levied upon and 4.57% for AV our local option levy is levied upon.
+Total assessed valuation of the District among all three counties (four in 2018-19) that we levy taxes in grew 4.65% in 2017-18 on AV that our permanent tax rate is levied upon and 4.66% for AV our local option levy is levied upon.
 Urban renewal serves to reduce the assessed value our permanent rate can be levied upon by freezing the growth in AV inside the urban renewal district during the existence of the urban renewal district.
-The District's assessed value for its permanent rate was over \$1.1 billion less than the AV utilized by our county assessors to levy our local option levy of 45 cents per \$1,000 of AV in 2016-17.
+The District's assessed value for its permanent rate was over \$1.2 billion less than the AV utilized by our county assessors to levy our local option levy of 45 cents per \$1,000 of AV in 2017-18.